universal-verify/id-verifier/README.md

 # ID Verifier

 A JavaScript library that simplifies requesting mobile IDs built on top of the new W3C Digital Credentials API.
-[See it in action here](https://universal-verify.github.io/id-verifier/), and consider sponsoring this project or least giving it a shoutout if you feel it's helped in any way.
+[See it in action here](https://universal-verify.github.io/id-verifier/), and consider sponsoring this project or least giving it a shoutout if you feel it's helped in any way ⭐

 ## Features